 A copy of the "Draft Five Year Consolidated Plan and the FY 2020 Annual Action Plan" was placed on public display for review by the general public, agencies, organizations, and stakeholders in the community.
 A newspaper notice announcing that these documents were placed on public display was published in a newspaper of general circulation in the area.
-The "Draft Five Year Consolidated Plan and the FY 2020 Annual Action Plan" were on public display at the following locations:
+The "Draft Five Year Consolidated Plan and the FY 2020 Annual Action Plan" were on public display at the Cumberland County Community Development office and on the Cumberland County's website at: